About Mostly Harmless Ideas

 Subscribe to Mostly Harmless Ideas

-Opinions, essays, full-blown technical articles, and short comments on Computer Science research, practice, and education.
+Opinions, essays, tutorials, educational articles, and short comments on Computer Science research, practice, and education.

 People